mdovhopo/live-coding-nodejs/README.md

 - nodejs 20+ (but any other JS runtime is fine as well)
 - git

+The use of other code quality tools is encouraged.

 ## Structure

 The directory [tasks](./tasks) contains the tasks.
 Each task has its own directory with corresponding number.